KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   mutate(Period = as.Date(paste0(Period, "01"), format = "%Y %b %d"))
 ```

-7. Data manipulation in data frames
+Data manipulation in data frames
-a.
-Loaded ‘dplyr’ package using ‘library()’ function;
+- Loaded ‘dplyr’ package using ‘library()’ function;
-b.
-For COE_data – ‘mutate()’ function was used to create new columns to combine total “Quota”, “Bids” and “Successful Bids” as there are two open biddings that makes up total supply/demand in a given month.
+- For COE_data – ‘mutate()’ function was used to create new columns to combine total “Quota”, “Bids” and “Successful Bids” as there are two open biddings that makes up total supply/demand in a given month.
 The ‘rowSums()’ function was passed to sum up observations from two open bidding process for an accurate analysis/plotting subsequently.
 The ‘na.rm = TRUE’ was also included as an additional argument to ignore “NA” observations when performing a sum between two defined observations.
 New columns were added with the suffix “Quota”, “Bids”, “Successful Bids” by their respective categories.
 It is also important to note that the ‘rowMeans()’ function was used to compute COE premium instead of ‘rowSums()’ as that variable is presented in “dollar” format and summing it will result in an inflated COE premium in the subsequent analysis/plotting;
-c.
-For CARS_data – Noted there was a duplicate value based on the earlier data structure check through ‘glimpse()’.
+- For CARS_data – Noted there was a duplicate value based on the earlier data structure check through ‘glimpse()’.
 Thus, “NA” was assigned to the duplicate datapoint (i.e. On 1988 December, data for ‘Public Motor Cars’ was split into ‘Public Motor Cars’ and ‘Private Hire Cars’.
 However, observation for ‘Public Motor Cars’ still existed).
 In addition, a new column was appended using ‘mutate()’ and ‘rowSums()’ function to sum `Public Motor Cars`, `Taxis`, `Buses`, `Motorcycles & Scooters` and `Goods & Other Vehicles` variables as a form of aggregation.
 This was done as the focus of analysis/plotting was ultimately between cars and PHVs.
 The ‘Total’ column was also renamed as ‘Total Vehicles’ for ease of identification using the ‘rename()’ function.
 A sanity check was done via this code ‘CARS_data$`Public Motor Cars`[431]’ to ensure the specific observation was removed;
-d.
-For CPI_data and IP_data, the ‘rename()’ function was also used to rename ‘All Items” and “Total” variables respectively for ease of identification.
+- For CPI_data and IP_data, the ‘rename()’ function was also used to rename ‘All Items” and “Total” variables respectively for ease of identification.

 ``` r
 # Data manipulation in data frames